 #11 DOOT BEACH SIARGAO

-Doot Beach Siargao is one of my favourite chill spots on the island and a must-see spot on your Siargao Itinerary.
-Doot Beach is one of the least touristy locations in Siargao, surprisingly only a 10-minute drive from the more popular Siargao tourist spot, General Luna.
+Doot Beach is one of my favorite chill spots on Siargao island and a must-see spot on your Siargao Itinerary.
+Doot Beach is one of the least touristy locations in Siargao, surprisingly only a 10-minute drive from General Luna.

 Doot Beach Siargao is a 10-minute drive south-east of General Luna.
 Follow the coastal road right to the end and this is where Doot Beach can be found.